nevalang/neva/docs/spec/faq.md

 On the other hand, there's 2 types of effects at the runtime that are essentially different.
 Runtime anyway have concept of effects because if operators and giver is different than operator by the same reason.

+### Why have static inports when we have const?

+Static inports are actually syntactic sugar for `const`.
+If there wouldn't be static inports and only const then visual schemas would be complicated.

 ### Why have `fromRec`?

 The reason is the same as with "static ports" vs "givers as special nodes".
 Otherwise there would be a special kind of nodes like "record builders" that are different from normal component nodes because they must have a specific configuration - record that they must build.